 Rain, Rain, Go Away: Nursery safety whatever the weather

 You work with children, so being prepared for just about anything is already part of your job.
-Nobody could predict that one third of June’s forecast rainfall would fall in one hour in the Midlands this month, but as a nursery manager you need a contingency plan for events like this.
 Here are some simple tips for safeguarding your premises and your people against the perils of this British weather – and keeping disruption to a minimum.

 1. Mats and Door Canopies